-Under the R&I program, projects are cost shared between government and the applicant.
+The R&I program projects are cost shared between government and the applicant.
 The cost share ratio varies depending on the funding stream, total project cost and if the project results in Intellectual Property (IP) or requests confidentiality of results.
 Please refer to the definition of IP to properly determine how funding ratios may affect the project.

-Funding Stream IP or Confidentiality Required Cost Share (government:applicant)
+Funding Stream Project Cost IP or Confidential Results Cost Share

-Basic and Applied Research No 70:30 on first \$100,000
+Basic and Applied Research the first \$100,000 no 70:30

+yes 50:50

-60:40 on remaining amount over \$100,000
+over \$100,000 no 60:40

-Yes 50:50
+yes 50:50

-Capacity Building N/A 50:50
+Capacity Building unlimited n/a 50:50